5 Tips For Fishing Without Bait

 USA, California, Central Valley.
 San Luis National Wildlife Refuge Complex, ditch with fish weirs next to San Luis Camp.

 Initially, the weirs were built using stones and wood.
-Plus, scientists believe that this fishing method’s origin dates back to before the emergence of modern man.
-Currently, it is used in the ocean to trap huge schools of fish by fisheries biologists, recreational anglers, and commercial fishers.
+Plus, scientists believe this fishing method’s origin dates back to the emergence of modern man.
+It is used in the ocean to trap huge schools of fish by fisheries biologists, recreational anglers, and commercial fishers.

 You need a weir or mesh net and an assistant to install the net to set up this trap.
 First, create a huge pool in the river you want to fish.
 Your pal can hold one end of the net as you move around the stream to form a circle.